astenlund/fs2ff/README.md

 No need for my app.
 X-Plane already has this broadcast capability built-in, see [this support page](https://foreflight.com/support/support-center/category/about-foreflight-mobile/204115525).

+### Prepar3D

+Should work straight out of the box for P3D 4.0 and up, so no need for my app.
+For older versions, use [FSUIPC](http://www.schiratti.com/dowson.html).
+See [this support page](https://foreflight.com/support/support-center/category/about-foreflight-mobile/204115345).

 ### Other flight sims

 As of now, no other flight simulators have been tested.